constantAmateur/SoupX/README.md

 # SoupX

-R package for the estimation and removal of cell free mRNA contamination in droplet based single cell RNA-seq data as described in [this paper](https://www.biorxiv.org/content/early/2018/04/20/303727).
+R package for the estimation and removal of cell free mRNA contamination in droplet based single cell RNA-seq data

+## Changelog

+### v0.2.0

+A fairly major overhaul of the data structures used by the package.
+Not compatible with previous versions.

+### v0.1.1

+Some bug fixes to plotting routines.

 ## Installation